 - Fees for cash withdrawals in foreign currency

 If you're studying or doing an internship abroad, you need the right checking account, because you can do without unnecessary fees.
 Here we explain what a checking account abroad must be able to do and what possibilities you have.

 Today, a semester abroad is no longer just a matter of good form, but has long since become an obligation in many courses of study.
 And all sorts of things need to be taken into account:

 You need accommodation, insurance, vaccinations if necessary.
 And also a student current account, which is fit for the foreign assignment, because it isn’t quite easy and often not possible to open an account at a bank in the respective country, if you are not a citizen.

 However, now there are modern banking solutions by FinTech companies solving those problems.
 You can get an account with a handy smartphone bank, or virtual bank, that will save you a lot of money while you stay abroad.
 More on that further below.

 At GoodByeBanks we are testing virtual banks as alternatives to traditional banks, especially for travelers or people who will be abroad for a while, such as students or employees sent abroad for projects for longer periods.

 What A Bank Account In Foreign Country Must Be Able To Do

 It’s important that the current account abroad functions largely free of charge.
-This means that you can pay cashless with the Girocard or (and this is the rule) with your credit card, whether Mastercard or VISA, and you can also withdraw cash at the ATM without paying unnecessary fees, so ideally this should work free of charge.
+National bank transfers should be cheap and fast.
+You should be able to pay cashless with your bank card, whether Mastercard or VISA, and you can also withdraw cash at the ATM without paying unnecessary fees, ideally this should work free of charge.